NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 ## Presented by Group 4
 * Brent Beachtel
+* Justin Bein
 * Tico Brown
 * Jim Haugen
-* Celina K
+* Celina Kamler
-* Justin
 * Nataliia Shevchenko

 ### Purpose of the Analysis
 The purpose of this analysis is to develop a machine learning model capable of predicting loan approval of applicant(s) seeking a mortgage.
-By leveraging neural networks, the goal is to create a binary classifier that can determine whether applicants will be successful in receiving a loan.
+By leveraging machine learning and the models employed in machine learning, the goal is to create a binary classifier that can determine whether applicants will be successful in receiving a loan.
 This model aims to help loan providers to make data-driven decisions in selecting applicants, thereby providing one source for predicting the approval of mortgage applicants.